 Stutzman works with clients from around the globe in the quiet comfort of his remote studio.
 But as a member of New York’s Society of Illustrators and The Illustrators’ Partnership, Stutzman has contributed to annual shows there, has been selected in competitions among his contemporaries, and is a recipient of the Stephan Dehanos award.
 He has volunteered his time by serving on the board of directors for a local arts organization, spoken and presented for schools and colleges and produced artwork for local nonprofit organizations.
 He has also been a guest speaker at EG3 and EG6 (The Entertainment Gathering) in Monterey, California.
 In his home town, he has contributed to a public art movement with large-scale murals.

-His latest venture strays a bit from art but has been rewarding.
+Most recently, he has strayed a bit from art to explore new interests.
 Stutzman helped found and serves as president of Engage Mountain Maryland, a nonprofit volunteer organization that focuses on community organizing to empower citizens to be more active and involved in local and state issues.
 Through working with the organization, Stutzman began producing video shorts to document activities and personal stories.
-This led to a feature-length documentary, Wings of a Dove, that shares the story of a small rural school as they learn to build their own steel drum band under the guidance of an artist-in-residence.
+This led to his first feature-length documentary, Wings of a Dove, that shares the story of a small rural school as they learn to build their own steel drum band under the guidance of an artist-in-residence.
 The local premiere welcomed 450 viewers to celebrate the value of arts education and volunteerism in public schools.

 Laura's illustration career started in Washington, DC, after leaving agency work in 1982, and spanned the next 25 years.
 Her work, mostly editorial and institutional, was inspired by Dean Cornwell and N.C.
 Wyeth, with their narrative sensibilities and impressionists, Sargent and Hassam.
 Its most recognized by its confident, painterly style, a blend of traditional technique and contemporary imagery.
 Clients have included PBS, MCI, CBS, Simon & Schuster, National Geographic, U.S. Postal Service, Zippo, Time/Life Books and the US Mint to name a few.
 In 2003 she entered the children's book market with "B is for Blue Crab", an alphabet book of Maryland and an updated retelling by Alisa Grodin, of Oscar Wilde's "The Happy Prince", both published by Sleeping Bear Press.